Free scanner — nothing uploaded

 Only flagged when the word 'passport' appears elsewhere in the document — an alphanumeric 9-character sequence is too generic to flag without context.

-What this scanner does NOT catch
+What this preview does NOT catch

 • Names, addresses, and dates of birth.
-These need context to identify (is “John Smith” a PII leak or a public name?).
-The main redactor highlights candidate name/address regions from OCR structure; the scanner intentionally sticks to strictly structured numeric PII so it doesn't flood you with guesses.
+These need context to identify (is “John Smith” PII or a public name?).
+The main redactor highlights candidate name, address, and DOB regions from OCR structure — this preview intentionally sticks to strictly structured numeric PII.

 • Handwritten text.
 OCR reads printed characters only.
 Signatures and margin notes usually come back as garbled nonsense.

-The masked previews (“***-**-1234”, “**** **** **** 1111”) show enough for you to locate each hit in your original document without us ever rendering the full secret on this page.
-That's a conscious design choice: if your scanner has to show you the SSN to be useful, the scanner itself becomes a leak risk.
+The masked previews (“***-**-1234”, “**** **** **** 1111”, “m***@example.com”) show enough for you to locate each hit in your original document without this page ever rendering the full secret on screen.
+That's deliberate: if the scanner has to show you the SSN to be useful, the scanner itself becomes a leak risk.